heidihendry/camelot/doc/detector.rst

 Animal detection
 ------------------

-*The features described on this page are coming in Camelot 1.6.0.*
+*The features described on this page require a registration, which is coming soon!*

 Typically most images captured by motion-triggered cameras are do not have valuable content, as the motion sensor was triggered by causes other than some